William Henry Donald

 William Henry Donald (22 June 1875, Lithgow, New South Wales – 9 November 1946, Shanghai) was an Australian journalist.
-He worked in China from 1903 until World War II.
-He had considerable direct and indirect influence on events in China, as expressed in a biography.
+He worked in China from 1903 to 1940.
+A confidant of both Zhang Xueliang and the Chiangs, he mediated in the Xi'an Incident.

 Early life in Australia

 WH Donald began his career as a journalist at the Lithgow Mercury, the local paper of his hometown.
 He then worked as journalist/editor at the Bathurst National Advocate, the Sydney Daily Telegraph and the Melbourne Argus.
 In 1901, he was recruited to Hong Kong to work for The China Mail.

 The Donald of China

 He became a successful journalist at The China Mail, culminating in his resignation as managing editor in 1908 to write about the history of the press in China and Hong Kong.

 He influenced a short war between Russia and Japan over China in Japan's favour, but later initiated—through a deliberately provocative newspaper article—an uprising against Japanese imperialism.

 In 1911, he moved to Shanghai, where he became a key editor to the economics monthly Far Eastern Review.
 At the same time he befriended Charlie Soong, the wealthy publisher and father of the Soong sisters, and had known "the present Mesdames Kung, Sun and Chiang [when they] were small children."
 He resigned from the Far Eastern Review after the managing editor, George Rea, pushed for a more pro-Japanese line for the journal.
 While in Hong Kong, he made the decision not to learn the Chinese language, and found this to his advantage for the Chinese knew that with him they were assured of the privacy of their conversations.
 He became a friend and advisor to Sun Yat-Sen and to Generalissimo and Mme.
 Chiang Kai-shek.
 He was also an advisor to the "Young Marshal" Zhang Xueliang, the general who kidnapped Chiang Kai-shek at Xi'an in December 1936; some years before the kidnapping, Donald had arranged a cure for Zhang's drug addiction.
 Emily Hahn described him as having "what is probably the only non-irritating bedside manner in the world.
 He has vigorous health, vigorous principles and vigorous plans.
 He does not drink, smoke or tell lies."